DL1XY/TH-D72-Kenwood/README.md

 cmd:
 ```
 * Now you are in TNC mode and you can execute the commands as described in the manual.

+#### Important
+* TH-D72 sends a questionmark followed by EH `?EH` in TNC mode if it doesn't know the command you sent
+* TH-D72 is ready for TNC commands if `cmd:` appears in terminal

 ## LA3QMA
 Reverse engineered commands based on my first discovery for the TM-D710.